ANZAC Day Activities with Kids | Building memories

 - Go to a march There are many in Brisbane (not all dawn services) check our Where are the ANZAC Services and Marches in Brisbane? guide or the Brisbane Calendar.
 Let them experience the pride of the march, the emotion of the last post and the symbolism of poppies, uniforms and the Australian flag.

-- Do some Anzac craft. some simple painting of poppies is a lovely way to extend on learning.
-(NOTE Even though the poppy is traditionally associated with remembrance day on Nov 11th it is now a symbol that is being used on other days like ANZAC as a symbol of sacrifice and remembrance The gesture is linked to the red poppies that were the first plants to bloom in the post war battlefields of World War 1 in France and Belgium.
-It was believed in soldier folklore that the red was the blood of the soldiers who lost their lives (source: The Australian War Memorial)).
+- Do some ANZAC craft Some simple painting of poppies is a lovely way to extend on learning, or we have instructions here for a paper ANZAC poppy activity.
+(NOTE: Even though the poppy is traditionally associated with remembrance day on Nov 11th, it is now a symbol that is being used on other days like ANZAC as a symbol of sacrifice and remembrance.
+The gesture is linked to the red poppies that were the first plants to bloom in the post war battlefields of World War I in France and Belgium.
+It was believed in soldier folklore that the red was the blood of the soldiers who lost their lives (source: The Australian War Memorial).)

-- Plant a Rosemary bush read about the symbolism here.
-You can buy Rosemary at most local
+- Plant a rosemary bush Read about the symbolism here.
+You can buy rosemary at most local plant nurseries.

 - Spend some time together as a family Enjoy this country.
-The real reason that the ANZAC day means so much is because of the freedom it afforded.. so enjoy that time with your kids and family.
-Get into the great outdoors, pack a picnic, go to the beach, spend some time together.
+The real reason that the ANZAC Day means so much is because of the freedom it afforded, so enjoy that time with your kids and family.
+Get into the great outdoors, pack a picnic, go to the beach and spend some time together.

-For more information on the facts of Anzac Day we suggest the following website
+For more information on the facts of ANZAC Day, we suggest the following websites: